 I am a proud owner of a BGE and it has been in my family for generations.
 Almost any kind of charcoal can be used for Green Egg.
 Eco charcoal stands out in the crowd for the lip-smacking hardwood flavor it adds to the grilled items.

-It burns long enough to keep the meat pieces tender, juicy and flavorful for hours.
-However, it does create sparks (not a lot) so, I would suggest you to not to use it indoors.
+It burns long enough to keep the meat pieces tender, juicy, and flavorful for hours.
+However, it does create sparks (not a lot) so, I would suggest you not to use it indoors.
 But the ash production is minimal and gives a clean burn to make grilling easier.

 Since no additives have been used in the process, there will be no odd smell or taste in the food.
 I know many top-notch steakhouses and pizzeria in my city which use this particular brand of charcoal.
 The burning duration makes it a perfect choice for those who love cooking steak on an open fire.
 The smoky flavor it releases is at par with high-end restaurants.